 “We have too many options that compete for our attention in this hyper-convenient society,” he said.
 “It makes social connection more of a chore than ever before.”

-Stress associated with the pandemic and busyness of modern life in combination with our societies’ desire for hyper convenience make for the perfect “less sex recipe.”
+Stress associated with the busyness of modern life in combination with our societies’ desire for hyper-convenience makes for the perfect “less sex recipe.”

 Stephen Quaderer, the creator of an inclusive app centered on sexual exploration, also weighed in.
 Quaderer thinks that part of what’s led to Americans having less sex is its stigmatization by broader society.